bustadice/scripts/README.md

  - `balance`: Your last known balance
  - `bankroll`: The last known bankroll
  - `maxProfit`: The profit limit in satoshis based on the last known bankroll
+ - `username`: The user name of the account running the script

 Currently these fields are only updated when you call `this.bet`.